Salies/watcher/README.md

 # watcher
-A resource monitor.
+A resource monitor for Windows.
 At this point only NVIDIA graphics are supported.